Derek Johnson, CPA, CMA

-This profile was originally published in the March/April 2015 issue of CPABC in Focus magazine.
+Note: This profile was originally published in the March/April 2015 issue of CPABC in Focus magazine.
+At the time of writing, Derek Johnson was the Senior Performance Analyst at TELUS and CPABC Vancouver Chapter Chair.

 Profile by Michelle McRae